MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-message-extension.md

 1. Select **Add** to add the app to your account.

-Once the app is loaded, you will be taken directly to a search dialog:
+After the app is loaded, you will be taken directly to a search dialog:

 :::image type="content" source="../assets/images/teams-toolkit-v2/msgextn-completed-app.png" alt-text="Your Search-based messaging extension in action":::